 Organization must timely make its Notice available to all individuals and post the Notice throughout its facilities and on its website.
 Organization must also make a good faith effort to obtain written acknowledgements from patients that they have received the Notice.
-The Notice must contain all of the required elements notifying an individual of the permitted uses and disclosures; uses and disclosures that require an opportunity for them to agree or object; uses and disclose information for marketing, facility directories or fundraising; the individual's rights to access, amendment, and limitations on sharing; the Organization's responsibilities; a way to make complaints; contact details for further information; and an effective date.
+The Notice must contain all of the required elements notifying an individual of the permitted uses and disclosures; uses and disclosures that require an opportunity for them to agree or object; uses and disclosures that require an authorization; whether the Organization intends to use or disclose information for marketing, facility directories or fundraising; the individual's rights to access, amendment, and limitations on sharing; the Organization's responsibilities; a way to make complaints; contact details for further information; and an effective date.